There’s a silent epidemic in homes across the country. It doesn’t make headlines or trend on social media, but the impact that it has is massive.

 2. Bring Finance Out of the Closet at Home

 Whether you live alone or with others, build a culture of transparency.
-If you’re raising kids, start planting seeds early—talk about needs vs. wants, show them how you budget, explain your decisions.
-If you’re in a relationship, commit to open financial check-ins, even if they feel awkward at first.
+If you’re raising kids, start planting seeds early, talk about needs vs. wants, show your kids how you budget and explain why you make certain decisions.
+If you’re in a relationship, commit to open financial check-ins and stick with it even if they feel awkward at first.

 3. Seek Out Financial Conversations

-Not every money conversation has to be with an expert—sometimes it starts with a friend or mentor who’s on the journey too.
-Join a community like our local and online meetup called Invest In You, check out podcasts, or schedule a session with a financial coach.
+Not every money conversation has to be with an expert, sometimes it starts with a friend or mentor who’s on the journey too.
+Join a local or online meetup, check out podcasts, or schedule a session with a financial coach.

 4. Invest in Financial Literacy

 You can’t grow what you don’t confront.
-And you can’t confront what you refuse to look at.
+And you can’t confront what you refuse to look at and acknowledge.

-Closet finance may feel like protection—but it’s really a prison.
-The key is in your hands.
+Closet finance may feel like protection because it allows you to stay comfortable, but it’s really more like a prison.

 This week, have one real conversation about money.
 That’s it.